Skip to content

 Sometimes, these mines are dangerous, and some have even used or still currently use child labour.
 Conflict Minerals are present in so many of our day-to-day items, including in our jewellery.
 The trade generated by mining Conflict Minerals can fund armies, the purchase of weapons, and illegal wars.

 It should be noted that these minerals (tungsten, tantalum, tin and gold) are often referred to as Conflict Minerals by default, even if they have been extracted in a country such as Canada.
 Consumers can check for the label of ‘DRC Conflict-Free’ to ensure that your favourite jewellery brand is not using metals from a war zone.
-(Use our Jewellery: Ethical Ratings & Comparison Table to see which brands have been involved in trading Conflict Minerals).
+(Use our Jewellery: Ethical Ratings and Comparison Table to see which brands have been involved in trading Conflict Minerals).

 Many jewellery brands have been pressured by consumers, the press, activists, local people affected by conflict, and investors to boycott sellers of Conflict Diamonds.
 That’s why our Jewellery sector research methodology includes the criteria for Responsible Diamond sourcing.